Restaurant Food Waste Reduction Data Model (Multilocation restaurant chain)

 4. Modelling

 Lets start with a Star schema.
-If scale grows, we could snowflake Supplier and Category dimensions to reduce redundancy.
+If scale grows, I could snowflake Supplier and Category dimensions to reduce redundancy.

 Table design

-The model is complex as it aims to capture all relevant cross-functional aspects of waste reduction and therefore mistakes can still be found in the planning.
+The model is complex as it aims to capture all relevant cross-functional aspects of waste reduction.
 It will be tricky at first to get all the data and connections planned and working efficiently, but once complete we have a great system to follow and optimize to reduce food waste!

 Now we start to see possibilities how this data can be used.